|

 Size, Proportion, Substance

-size, neither sunken nor bulging.
-In lighter colored dogs, lighter colored
+of moderate size, neither sunken nor bulging.
+In lighter colored dogs,

-eyes are acceptable.
-No haw and no white of the eye showing when looking
+lighter colored eyes are acceptable.
+No haw and no white of the eye showing

-forward.
-Ears Known as the bat ear, broad at the base, elongated, with
+when looking forward.
+Ears Known as the bat ear, broad at the base, elongated,

 erect with the orifice to the front.
 The leather of the ear fine and soft.